NikolasMelui/nikolasmelui-nodejs-boilerplate/README.md

 npm start
 ```

-You can run it in the development mode:
+You can run the project in the development mode:

 ```bash
 npm run develop